 In this tasty vegan salad, Roasted Romanesco is served with lettuce, toasted walnuts, fried crispy shallots and a zingy lemon and garlic vinaigrette.

-Romanesco is a brassica vegetable that is a cross between cauliflower and broccoli.
+Romanesco is a cruciferous vegetable that is a cross between cauliflower and broccoli.

 This recipe shows how to roast romanesco and turn it into a healthy flavorful side dish or salad that everyone will enjoy.